UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

 https://docs.python.org/3/library/functools.html#functools.singledispatch

-Memoize decorator we created earlier is in Functools:
+Memoize decorator we created earlier is in functools:

 https://docs.python.org/3/library/functools.html#functools.lru_cache

 LAB
 ===

-A little excercise.
-See the "p_decorate" decorator defined above -- it wrapped an html <p> tag (paragraph) around the results of any function that returned a string.
+A little exercise.
+See the ``p_decorate`` decorator defined above.
+It wrapped an html ``<p>`` tag around the results of any function that returned a string.

 Can you make a version that will wrap any other tag -- specified as a parameter of the decorator itself?
 For example: